PubNubDevelopers/iot-dashboard-javascript-demo/README.md

 1. Click your new app to open its settings, then click its keyset.

 1. Enable the Presence feature for your keyset.

-1. Enable the Message Persistence feature for your keyset.

 1. Enable the Stream Controller feature for your keyset.